zshguy/MemoryLens/README.md

-# MemoryLens By Ahmad Khaled (zshguy)
+# MemoryLens By Ahmad Khaled
-Cybersecurity / DFIR
+Offensive / Defensive Sec

 **MemoryLens** is a local-first memory forensics triage and visualization tool built on **Volatility 3**.
 It runs fully on your own machine (no cloud) and provides a clean UI for exploring memory artifacts, suspicious behaviors, and correlated findings.